pluginkollektiv/statify/readme.txt

 JavaScript based tracking is now using a WP REST API endpoint instead of AJAX.
 Please make sure you allow access for regular users, if there area any custom restrictions configured.

 Minimum system requirements are now WordPress 5.1 and PHP 7.4.

-### 1.8.4 ###
-This is a maintenance release targeting WordPress 6.1 and PHP 8.1 compatibility.
-It is recommended for all users.

-### 1.8.3 ###
-This is a bugfix with corrections for the dashboard widget and PHP 8 issues on multisite.
-It is recommended for all users.

-### 1.8.2 ###
-This is a maintenance release with minor changes in the dashboard widget.
-Compatible with WordPress 5.7.

-### 1.8.1 ###
-This is a bugfix release improving AMP compatibility and excluding native sitemaps as of WordPress 5.5.
-It is recommended for all users.

-### 1.8.0 ###
-Some minor improvements.
-The most important one: This version offers to deactivate the nonce check for JavaScript tracking (recommend if a caching plugin with a long caching time is used).

 ## Screenshots ##
 1. Statify dashboard widget